attackgithub/osfetch/README.md

 ```
 Usage: osfetch func_name --option "value" --option "value"

-OSFetch is a CLI system information tool written in BASH.
+OSFetch is a CLI system information tool written in bash.
 OSFetch
 displays information about your system next to an image, your OS logo,
 or any ASCII file of your choice.